TITLE 8 SOCIAL SERVICES

 (3) Disputing quarters: If a participant or applicant disputes the SSA determination of quarters of coverage, the participant may not participate based on having 40 qualifying quarters until a determination is made that the participant or applicant can be credited with 40 qualifying quarters.
 The participant or applicant may participate as a state-funded benefit group member, if otherwise eligible.

-H. Verification of citizenship/eligible alien status: U.S. citizenship is verified only when client statement of citizenship is inconsistent with statements made by the applicant or with other information on the application, previous applications, or other documented information known to HSD.
+H. Verification of citizenship/eligible non-citizen status: U.S. citizenship is verified only when client statement of citizenship is inconsistent with statements made by the applicant or with other information on the application, previous applications, or other documented information known to HSD.

 (1) Questionable U.S. citizenship: Any mandatory benefit group member whose U.S. citizenship is questionable is ineligible to participate until proof of U.S. citizenship is obtained.
-The member whose citizenship is questionable shall have all of his resources and a pro rata share of income considered available to any remaining benefit group members.
+The member whose citizenship is questionable shall have all of their resources and a pro rata share of income considered available to any remaining benefit group members.

 I. Need for documentation: